VenkyRock143/Habit-Tracker/README.md

 - Visualize habit completion progress with a calendar view.
 - Persistent data storage using browser's local storage.

-## Features

-- Add new habits to track.
-- Mark habits as completed each day.
-- Visualize habit completion progress with a calendar view.
-- Persistent data storage using browser's local storage.

 ## Installation

 To run this app locally, follow these steps: